rodricios/autocomplete/README.md

 ...

-Ok, so clearly I'm no brainician, and that may or may not be the way our brain works - actually, it's probably super super unlikely.
+Ok, so clearly I'm no brainician, and that may or may not be the way our brain works.

-But even though that idea is probably wrong, the idea itself sounds like a pretty darn good way of suggesting the next word or words somebody is trying to *type*.
+But even though that idea might be wrong, the idea itself sounds like a pretty darn good way of suggesting the next word or words somebody is trying to *type*.

 What if you had a way to count the number of times you've heard "apple" said after the word "the"?